MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 ### Run arbitrary console apps as Network Service

-For generic console apps that are not hosted in IIS or Service Manager, it is often easiest to run the container as **Network Service** so that the app automatically inherits the gMSA context.
+For generic console apps that are not hosted in IIS or Service Manager, it is often easiest to run the container as **Network Service** so the app automatically inherits the gMSA context.
 This feature is available as of Windows Server version 1709.

 Add the following line to your Dockerfile to have it run as Network Service by default: